Can You Blow Out Sprinklers With Small Air Compressor

 4. Once everything is dry, disconnect the air compressor and turn on your outdoor faucets so they can drip overnight (this will prevent them from freezing).

-See also How Big Air Compressor for Painting Car
+See also How to Adjust Pilot Valve on Air Compressor

 5. Cover any exposed pipes with insulation or foam sleeves to protect them from frost damage.